-5.56 vs. 300 BLK: Which Do You Need?
+5.56 vs. 300 BLK: Which Rifle Cartridge Is Best?

-6 minute read
+7 minute read

-Ford or Chevy?
+There are many classic debates such as Ford or Chevy?
 9mm vs. .45 ACP?
-5.56mm NATO vs. 300 Blackout (BLK)?
+5.56 vs. 300 Blackout?
 The debates never end.

-While I can speak to the case for the vehicle brand wars, the calibers disagreements often persist because there’s usually a nugget of truth in the arguments for either side.
+The caliber disagreements often persist because there’s usually a nugget of truth in the arguments for either side.

 What Is 300 Blackout?

 For starters, that would be copying from our enemies and that strategy is kind of lame.
-More importantly, those heavily tapered rounds don’t feed from standard AR magazines.
+More importantly, those heavily tapered cartridges don’t feed from standard AR magazines.
 Even if you swapped the magazines for something more banana-shaped to accommodate the sloped Commie Cartridges, there’s still the problem of the AR’s vertical magazine well.

 The 300 BLK actually is a cut-down version of the .223 Remington.
 The brass case itself is chopped, reshaped, and expanded at the mouth to accommodate a .308 bullet instead of a .224-inch diameter one.
-Even though the bullets are longer and heavier than their .223 Remington peers, the overall cartridge length is still compatible with standard magazines.
+Think of it a bit like a standardized wildcat cartridge.

 The ramifications of that are important as we’ll see in a hot second.
 The case dimensions are identical as is the diameter of the case body.
 While the shape varies, the overall lengths are compatible, too.